seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 **ROMEO**
 As if that name,
 Shot from the deadly level of a gun,
-Did murder her; as that name’s cursed hand
+Did murder her; as that name's cursed hand
-Murder’d her kinsman.
+Murder'd her kinsman.
 O, tell me, friar, tell me,
 In what vile part of this anatomy
 Doth my name lodge? tell me, that I may sack
 The hateful mansion.